Saraswathi Sabatham: Production

 Saraswathi Sabatham is based on Vakkum Vakkum, a script by Pudhumaipithan that was not produced but instead published as a novel.
 Though director A. P. Nagarajan had not bought the film rights to the story, Pudhumaipithan's family decided not to file a lawsuit against him.
+Journalists also noted the film's similarities to the Tamil film Kalavathi (1951).

 Soundtrack

 The music was composed by K. V. Mahadevan, while the lyrics were written by Kannadasan.
 The song "Komatha Engal Kulamatha" is set in Abheri, a Carnatic raga.

 Release and reception

 Saraswathi Sabatham was released on 3 September 1966, and distributed by Sivaji Films.
 On 17 September, The Indian Express wrote, "Fortified with massive sets, trick photography and sincere attempt at retaining the spirit of the theme Saraswathi Sabatham has before it an assured long run."
+Kalki praised the acting of Sivaji Ganesan and other actors while also praising the music, cinematography and dialogues.
 The film became a commercial success, running for over 100 days in theatres.

 Legacy

 Director K. Chandru's Naveena Saraswathi Sabatham (2013) was initially titled Saraswathi Sabatham, but this was changed after negative reactions from Ganesan's fans.
 The song "Kalviya Selvama Veerama" was also featured in the 2022 film Vikram.